Endava/cats/README.md

 You can run it as `java -jar cats.jar`.

 Head to the releases page to download the latest version: [https://github.com/Endava/cats/releases](https://github.com/Endava/cats/releases).

+## Build from sources

+You can build CATS from sources on you local box.
+You need [Java 17+](https://sdkman.io/jdks).
+Maven is already bundled.

+> Before running the first build, please make sure you do a `./mvnw clean`.
+CATS uses a fork ok [OKHttp](https://square.github.io/okhttp/) which will install locally under the `4.10.0-CATS` version, so don't worry about overriding the official versions.

+You can use the following Maven command to build the project as an uberjar:

+`./mvnw package -Dquarkus.package.type=uber-jar`

+You will end up with a `cats-runner.jar` in the `target` folder.
+You can run it wih `java -jar cats-runner.jar ...`.

+You can also build native images using a [GraalVM Java version](https://www.graalvm.org/).

+`./mvnw package -Pnative`

+> You will need to configure Maven with a [GitHub PAT](https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-apache-maven-for-use-with-github-packages) with `read-packages` scope to get some dependencies for the build.

+### Notes on Unit Tests

+You may see some `error` log messages while running the Unit Tests.
+Those are expected behaviour for testing the negative scenarios of the Fuzzers.

 # Contributing
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md).